 A good shooting shirt should keep you warm (or cool), feel comfortable, look good when you're out in the field and be fit for the job.
 Here's some to be considering in a variety of price ranges.

 What is it with fieldsports editors?
-Here’s another rather less than muted shooting shirt from Viyella picked out by the editor of Sporting Gun, Matthew Clark.
+Here’s a rather less than muted shooting shirt from Viyella picked out by the editor of Sporting Gun, Matthew Clark.
 When questioned on his choice he says: “I like jolly patterns and like to be a bit loud.
 This shirt has a nice feel, it’s got wool in to keep you warm but it’s not scratchy and the material is very gentle on the skin.
 It’s basically a comfortable, soft collar shirt.”
 Available in regular or standard fit from £32.50.

 For something with an unusually practical edge, you could do worse than try the Jake winter field shirt from Belgian company John Field.
 The shirt uses Polartec® Powerdry® fabric to keep the torso warm and dry while allowing full freedom of movement.
 The sleeves and collar are made of brushed cotton to retain a traditionally smart look when worn under a sweater, waistcoat or jacket.
-Available in sizes from XS to XXXL for men and women price £40.00.
+Available in sizes from XS to XXXL for men and women

 Yorkshire-based Rydale, one of the stalwarts of game fairs across the UK, produces its country shooting shirts at such reasonable prices that it’d be almost unreasonable not to buy them.
 We like the blue one pictured above but you’ll find a great selection of colours and designs and you’d have to look a long way to find a better bargain.
 Available for around £15.99 to shop here.